Pagure/pagure/doc/install.rst

 missing will be replaced by the url filled in the configuration file of pagure.

-.. warning:: Calling ``pagure_createdb.py`` is asked regularly, especially
+.. warning:: Calling ``pagure_createdb.py`` is asked regularly in the
-        to handle database schema changes upon upgrades, but the ``--initial`` argument should only be used the first time as it will otherwise break upgrading the database schema via alembic.
+        UPGRADING.rst documentation, especially to handle database schema changes upon upgrades, but the ``--initial`` argument should only be used the first time as it will otherwise break upgrading the database schema via alembic.

 Set up virus scanning